Jonathan2251/lbd/source/backendstructure.rst

 If we only create DAGs directly, then will having the following two problems.

 1. LLVM can allocate any register for return value, for instance \$3, rather than keeps it in \$2.

 2. LLVM will allocate a register randomly to "jr" since jr needs one operand.

+If Backend uses the "jal sub-routine" and "jr", and put the return address in the specific register \$ra, then no the second problem.
+But in Mips, it allows programmer uses "jal $rx, sub-routine" and "jr $rx" whereas \$rx is not \$ra.
+Allowing programmer uses other register but \$ra providing more flexibility in programming of high level language such as C with assembly.

 To handle IR ret, these code in Cpu0InstrInfo.td do things as below.

 1. Declare a pseudo node Cpu0::RetLR to takes care the IR Cpu0ISD::Ret by the following code,

 .. rubric:: lbdex/chapters/Chapter3_4/Cpu0InstrInfo.td
 .. literalinclude:: ../lbdex/Cpu0/Cpu0InstrInfo.td